nurriol2/nurriol2.github.io/writing.md

 ---

 # Project Post Mortems #
-A project post mortem is a look back at the sucesses and failures of a completed project.
-I write post mortems so I can share the lessons of my experience with others.
+A project post mortem is a review of the successes and failures of a completed project.
+I write post mortems to share lessons from my experience with others.

 - [What I Gained from 3 Different Coding Competitions](blog/2020/06/30/coding-competitions.html)
 - [Automating Text Notifications with Python](blog/2020/07/27/coding-competitions.html)